Skip to main content

 Yes, see Form OR-21 Instructions.

-The returns are filed on a calendar year basis and are due on the same day that the personal income tax returns are due, which is normally April 15th.
+The returns are filed on a calendar year basis and are due on the same day that the personal income tax returns are due, generally April 15, and October 15 for extension filers.
 For fiscal filers, returns are due for the year that coincides with the fiscal year end.
-For example: if your fiscal year is July 1, 2022, to June 30, 2023, you will file a 2023 calendar year end PTE-E tax return reporting the income on the June 30, 2023, PTE return.
+For example: if your fiscal year is July 1, 2022, to June 30, 2023, you will file a 2023 calendar year end PTE-E Tax return reporting the income on the June 30, 2023, PTE return.
+Returns filed after the due date, including the extension, will not be accepted.

 Yes, if there is income that meets the conditions for the use of the elective rates under ORS 316.043.